PX4/PX4-Devguide/pixhawk-companion-computer.md

 ## Software setup on Linux

 On Linux the default name of a USB FTDI would be like `\dev\ttyUSB0`.
 If you have a second FTDI linked on the USB or an Arduino, it will registered as `\dev\ttyUSB1`.
-To avoid the confusion between the first plugged and the second plugged, it is a good maneer to create a symlink it by the .
-To do it, you can use UDEV rules based on the Vendor and Product ID of the USB device.
+To avoid the confusion between the first plugged and the second plugged, we recommend you to create a symlink from `ttyUSBx` to a friendly name, depending on the Vendor and Product ID of the USB device.

 Using `lsusb` we can get the vendor and product IDs.